scme0/stitches/README.md

 ## Horizontal Jump

-Sometimes there are gaps between stitches in a row, this is how I handle them.
+Sometimes there are gaps between stitches in a row, this is how I handle them without making diagonal behind stitches

 ![HorizontalJump](animations/HorizontalJump.gif)